holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/01_shapes/lesson_plan_day_1.md

 ### Setup

 - Have one student's maze from a previous example selected as an example.
-- Have PRIMM square example up and ready to run in Scratch
 - `00_scratch_loops_worksheet` loaded into Schoology and ready to go
     - https://docs.google.com/document/d/1QJ3Ye5Kob1owHJ9wxTG5fqtDNp6qh0nCd-ofXPj5gpg